AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 .. code-block:: sh

    # Add --target and --RTS if needed according to the toolchain to use
+   # Make sure not to run this in my_rts.gpr directory
    gnatcov setup my_rts/my_rts.gpr

 While it is technically possible with this mechanism to modify all aspects of